toanjo/utrust_challenge/README.md

 An automated test that exercises the transaction functionality is included, built using **<a href="https://www.cypress.io/" target="_blank">Cypress</a>**.

 This is a simple test that simulates user action and verifies that the app behaves as expected.
+The test definition is in `cypress/integration/Transaction.js`.